1. Courtesy Notices:

 2. Self-Renewal of Borrowed Items:

-To get into your record, you will need to enter your name and library barcode in the Library Account log in screen.
+To get into your record, you will need to enter your network username and password in the Library Account log in screen (similar to what you use for the NYLS portal).

 3. Off-Site Item Request Button:

 This feature allows students to easily place an automatic request for items that are stored off-site.
 The “request” button will appear in the online catalog record.
-To request retrieval of an off-site item, click the “request” button and enter your name and library barcode in the account login screen.
-As in viewing your library record, type your name exactly as it appears on your NYLS student ID card and use the barcode printed on the back of your card.
+To request retrieval of an off-site item, click the “request” button and enter your network username and password in the account login screen.
 Items requested from offsite before 3:00 pm on weekdays should arrive within two business days.
 Items requested over the weekend should arrive by mid-week.
 You will be notified by e-mail when the requested item is available for pick-up from the Circulation Desk.

 If you have any questions regarding borrowing rules or fines, please contact Elina Oyola, Circulation Librarian, at 212 431-2148 or by email at firstname.lastname@example.org